Coinbase Tax Documents

 How do Coinbase taxes work?

-Coinbase is one of the most popular crypto exchanges for buying and selling crypto with fiat currency, and, as a result, Coinbase tax reporting is very important.
+Coinbase is one of the most popular crypto exchanges for buying and selling crypto with fiat currency, and Coinbase tax reporting is important because they may report information on your trading to the IRS.
 Anyone who invests in cryptocurrencies should include all crypto transactions in their crypto tax calculations.

-While they supply customers with a Coinbase tax calculator tool as well as Coinbase tax forms, these calculations are only accurate if you only ever bought, sold, and held crypto on Coinbase.
+While they supply customers with their own tax calculator tool, these calculations are only accurate if you only ever bought, sold, and held crypto on Coinbase.

-Why can’t Coinbase always accurately calculate crypto taxes?
+Why can’t Coinbase always create my tax forms?

 Many Coinbase customers have used an exchange other than Coinbase, such as Binance.
 Perhaps you bought a bit of crypto from a friend, or used crypto to purchase goods or services.
 The issue is that Coinbase’s tax information only extends as far as any activity you’ve done on Coinbase.
 They are unable to know what cryptocurrency transactions you had on other platforms as well any activity off-exchange.